 PERITIA Advisory Board Member Judith Simon has been interviewed for an article in the Austrian newspaper Kurier.
 She discusses a statement from Wolfgang Schäuble, President of the German Parliament (Bundestag), from an ethical point of view.
 He has recently stated that not all measures could be justified by the protection of lifes against Covid-19 and that the fundamental right to human dignity not necessarily protects people from having to die.

 In this video recording, PERITIA’s principal investigator Maria Baghramian provided some reflections on the role of experts at the time of COVID19 in an online policy session organised by UCD‘s Geary Institute (her presentation starting at 00:26:30).

 In light of the overwhelming amount of expertise and advice in the Covid-19 crisis and the apparent challenge to assess this information, PERITIA investigator and Work Package Leader Gloria Origgi reflects on what she names the “reputation age”, in which we should rank the quality of information not by its content but by the agenda of its source.

 Why should I do what I am told to do by the government and the medical authorities?
-Rowland Stout, PEriTiA’s team member and leader of Ethics of Trust Work Package, addresses this non trivial question.
+Rowland Stout, PERITIA’s team member and leader of the Ethics of Trust Work Package, addresses this non trivial question.

 PERITIA’s José van Dijck and Albert Meijer from Utrecht University discuss the conditions that should apply when using a Tracing-App to fight the Covid-19 pandemic.
 Opinion article published in the Dutch newspaper De Volkskrant.